 The Finance variant of MSc Financial Technology is perfect for those with a basic understanding of coding, economics or finance.
 If you are particularly looking to work in the financial services sector, especially in parts of the sector that are concerned with developing and growing new technologies for use in finance, then this could be the course for you.

-MSc Financial Technology (Finance) explores the new and advancing technologies that are currently being used and developed to advance the financial services sector.
+MSc Financial Technology (Finance) explores the new and innovative technologies that are currently being used and developed to advance the financial services sector.
 This includes exploring:

-Our MSc Financial Technology (Finance) is taught at Essex Business School, ranked 25th in the UK for research quality (TGUG 2019).
+Our MSc Financial Technology (Finance) is taught at Essex Business School, the largest department at the University of Essex.
 Our students and staff join us from all over the world and we embed the latest academic thinking in our teaching to ensure you experience the cutting-edge of your discipline.